 Still, there remains some important nuance around bet size, stack depth, and flop texture, which this article will explore in greater depth.

-To better understand the structural reasons for the three-better’s range advantage, consider a scenario where, with 40bb effective stacks, UTG opens for 2.3bb, BB three-bets to 9.2bb, and UTG calls.
+To better understand the structural reasons for the 3-bettor’s range advantage, consider a scenario where, with 40bb effective stacks, UTG opens for 2.3bb, BB 3-bets to 9.2bb, and UTG calls.
 How much risk is each player taking on?

 BB is investing another 8.2bb in the pot and is not closing the action.
 That means they are taking on the additional risk of a shove from the original raiser.

-Additionally, UTG is declining to four-bet.
-This does not literally “cap” their range – GTO Wizard recommends purely calling with AA in this scenario – but it does make strong hands less likely.
+Additionally, UTG is declining to 4-bet.
+This does not literally “cap” their range —the solver recommends purely calling with AA in this scenario—but it does make strong hands less likely.
 Other very strong hands that are more vulnerable than AA, such as AK and QQ, have a lot of incentive to shove rather than take a flop.

-Because the original raiser is getting a better price, closing the action, and guaranteed position after the flop, they can call with weaker hands than the blinds can three-bet.
+Because the original raiser is getting a better price, closing the action, and guaranteed position after the flop, they can call with weaker hands than the Blinds can 3-bet.

-This all adds up to the BB three-better having a stronger range than the UTG caller.
+This all adds up to the BB 3-bettor having a stronger range than the UTG caller.
 In this example, BB has 54.4% equity to UTG’s 45.6%.
 The numbers will differ for different stack sizes and positions, but the underlying arguments remain the same.
-An out-of-position three-bettor should always have a stronger range than an in-position caller.
-Here we show UTG’s calling range facing a BB 3bet in a 40bb MTT:
+An out-of-position 3-bettor should always have a stronger range than an in-position caller.
+Here we show UTG’s calling range facing a BB 3-bet in a 40bb MTT:

-The difference is even more pronounced when the three-bet comes from the SB, as they take on the additional risk of a cold four-bet from the BB.
-Consequently, a SB three-better in this same scenario would have 56.3% equity to UTG’s 43.7%.
+The difference is even more pronounced when the 3-bet comes from the SB, as they take on the additional risk of a cold 4-bet from the BB.
+Consequently, a SB 3-bettor in this same scenario would have 56.3% equity to UTG’s 43.7%.

 Global C-Betting Strategies